Every business needs to be active on social media to be relevant in today’s digital world.

 It’s important for your brand to come up with new perspectives to separate yourself from the crowd.

-I really like this example from Tropicfeel I found on its Instagram page:
+We really like this example from Tropicfeel we found on its Instagram page:

 The picture itself is beautiful.
 The houses, ocean, and coastline grab the attention of an audience right away.